Cyber-Wolfe/Netflix_and_Analyze/README.md

 ## Technologies

-Python (Jupyter Notebook, Pandas)
+Python importing CSVs (Jupyter Notebook, Pandas)

-SQL
+Microsoft SQL Server

-Csv
-Machine Learning - to be used
+Machine Learning in Python - to be implemented

-Tableau - to be used
+Tableau - to be implemented

 ## Tech Overview